Towards Out-Of-Distribution Generalization: A Survey: Abstract

 \section{Abstract}

-Classic machine learning methods are built on the $i.i.d.$ assumption that training and testing data are independent and identically distributed.
-However, in real scenarios, the $i.i.d.$ assumption can hardly be satisfied, rendering the sharp drop of classic machine learning algorithms' performances under distributional shifts, which indicates the significance of investigating the Out-of-Distribution generalization problem.
-Out-of-Distribution (OOD) generalization problem addresses the challenging setting where the testing distribution is unknown and different from the training.
-This paper serves as the first effort to systematically and comprehensively discuss the OOD generalization problem, from the definition, methodology, evaluation to the implications and future directions.
-Firstly, we provide the formal definition of the OOD generalization problem.
-Secondly, existing methods are categorized into three parts based on their positions in the whole learning pipeline, namely unsupervised representation learning, supervised model learning and optimization, and typical methods for each category are discussed in detail.
-We then demonstrate the theoretical connections of different categories, and introduce the commonly used datasets and evaluation metrics.
-Finally, we summarize the whole literature and raise some future directions for OOD generalization problem.
-The summary of OOD generalization methods reviewed in this survey can be found at \url{http://out-of-distribution-generalization.com}.
+Traditional machine learning paradigms are based on the assumption that both training and test data follow the same statistical pattern, which is mathematically referred to as Independent and Identically Distributed ($i.i.d.$).
+However, in real-world applications, this $i.i.d.$ assumption often fails to hold due to unforeseen distributional shifts, leading to considerable degradation in model performance upon deployment.
+This observed discrepancy indicates the significance of investigating the Out-of-Distribution (OOD) generalization problem.
+OOD generalization is an emerging topic of machine learning research that focuses on complex scenarios wherein the distributions of the test data differ from those of the training data.
+This paper represents the first comprehensive, systematic review of OOD generalization, encompassing a spectrum of aspects from problem definition, methodological development, and evaluation procedures, to the implications and future directions of the field.
+Our discussion begins with a precise, formal characterization of the OOD generalization problem.
+Following that, we categorize existing methodologies into three segments: unsupervised representation learning, supervised model learning, and optimization, according to their positions within the overarching learning process.
+We provide an in-depth discussion on representative methodologies for each category, further elucidating the theoretical links between them.
+Subsequently, we outline the prevailing benchmark datasets employed in OOD generalization studies.
+To conclude, we overview the existing body of work in this domain and suggest potential avenues for future research on OOD generalization.
+A summary of the OOD generalization methodologies surveyed in this paper can be accessed at \url{http://out-of-distribution-generalization.com}.